 Action & Riddles

-I find it very annoying to continually search for candles when there aren't any.
-Michael has to call his friend again and again, and this can get very frustrating.
-Lots of information can be obtained through telephone calls, which may be convenient; but in reality, no one instructs you what you need to do over the phone when you are abandoned in an old creepy house.
-[And you know this from first-hand experience? - Randy J].
+I found it very annoying to continually search for candles when there wouldn’t be any.
+You have to call your friend again and again, and this can get very frustrating.
+Lots of information can be obtained through telephone calls, which may be convenient, but in reality, no one instructs you what to do from the phone when you are abandoned in an old creepy house [And you know this from first-hand experience? - Randy J].

-An important note: "Director’s Cut" in films means that there are some scenes that were cut from the original version, but are now included.
-There is no such thing in the newer Scratches, which is (as mentioned earlier), exactly the same as the old game.
+An important note: ‘Director’s Cut’ in films means that there are some scenes that were cut from the original version, but are now included.
+There is no such thing in the newer game, which is (as said earlier), exactly the same as the old game.
 Instead, there is an added chapter and improved graphics.

-Every crooked house game always involves some standard horror-envoking areas such as an attic, a cellar, some weird greenhouse, and more.
-Yes, this has been a standard ever since games such as Laura Bow 1, but new games must also follow the rules in order to be successful.
+Every crooked house game always involves some standard horror – producing areas, like an attic, a cellar, some weird greenhouse, and more.
+Yes, this has been a standard ever since game like Laura Bow 1, but new games must also follow the rules in order to be successful.

 The Last Visit requires you to uncover the secrets of the manor.
-Some parts of the house are not accessible anymore, and the whole place is in ruins.
+Some parts of the house are not anymore accessible, and the whole place is ruined.
 The evil cellar is still accessible, but the fatal actions take place in a room that was not important in the old game.
-Muhahahahah!!
+Muhahahahah!!......

-You won’t have troubles with the puzzles (they are all inventory–based), except that you may encounter a problem due to the limited light sources.
-For example, I had troubles locating the rope in the tower only because it's too dark to see; hopefully, your eyes will get familiar with this dark game.
+You won’t have troubles with the puzzles (they are all inventory – based), except that you may encounter a problem due to the limited light sources.
+For example, () I had troubles locating the rope in the tower only because it is too dark to see it; hopefully your eyes will get familiar with this dark game().

 What disappointed me most about The Last Visit, is that its shortness left me wanting more, which in itself is not a bad thing.